Do you know what happens when belief becomes blind obedience? The outcomes are often terrifying.

 If you or someone you know is involved in a group that exhibits these traits, it’s essential to seek help from cult recovery experts or mental health professionals.

-Why Cults Still Matter?
+Why Cults Still Matter Today?

 American Cult has its mark in the jungles of Guyana, deserts of Texas, and mansions in San Diego.
 These are not mere remnants of the past, but they are reminders of the present.